We may earn affiliate commissions for the recommended products. Learn more.

 When it comes to encryption, Avast VPN and NordVPN won’t disappoint you.
 That’s because they both use the AES-256 encryption, which is the current standard in such industries like banking, military, and security.

-Meanwhile, NordVPN has a lot more protocols to choose from: NordLynx, IKEv2, OpenVPN UDP, and OpenVPN TCP.
-I especially like NordLynx, which is NordVPN’s version of the fast and secure WireGuard.
+Meanwhile, NordVPN offers three tunneling protocols: NordLynx, IKEv2, and OpenVPN (UDP/TCP).
+I especially like NordLynx, NordVPN’s custom implementation of the fast and secure WireGuard protocol.

 Logging

 Things get a bit more complicated when it comes to Avast SecureLine VPN.
-While it’s based in the Czech Republic, which doesn’t belong to any intelligence alliance, its privacy policy might raise an eyebrow or two.
+While it’s based in the Czech Republic – a country outside any intelligence-sharing alliance – its privacy policy may still raise some concerns.

 You see, it collects certain information that a VPN shouldn’t collect.
 This includes your original IP minus the last four digits, the full IP address of the VPN server you’re using, and connection timestamps.
-Also, recently in 2024 Avast was fined for tracking and collecting user data, which definitely raise concerns for the privacy.
+Additionally, in 2024 Avast was fined for tracking and collecting user data, which definitely raises significant privacy concerns.

 Kill switch